kubernetes/enhancements/keps/sig-node/5889-cpuidle-for-besteffort-qos-pod/README.md

 ###### Does enabling the feature change any default behavior?

-yes
+yes , the feature gate will set besteffort pod cpu.idle value to 1, other qos level will not change

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-yes
+yes, 'CPUIdleForBestEffortQoS: false' the feature gate will be disabled

 ###### What happens if we reenable the feature if it was previously rolled back?

 set besteffort qos level cpu.idle value to 0

 ###### Are there any tests for feature enablement/disablement?

-cat besteffort qos level cpu.idle value
-0 mean the feature is disabled
+1. kubelet check node env is supported (kernel & cgroup version)
-1 mean the feature is enabled
+2. kubelet check it's config the feature gate is enabled (default is true)

 ### Rollout, Upgrade and Rollback Planning